 \section{Justification for Choosing a Central Map}

 \paragraph{\textbf{Connection to the Kemeny Rule}:} We note that the Kemeny rule \cite{kemeny1959mathematics,brandt2016handbook} is the main inspiration behind our proposed framework.
-More specifically, if we have a set of alternatives and each individual votes by ranking the alternatives, then the Kemeny rule gives a method for aggregating the resulting collection of rankings.
-This is done by introducing a distance measure over rankings (the Kendall tau distance \cite{kendall1938new}) and then choosing the ranking which minimizes the sum of distances away from the other rankings in the collection as the aggregate ranking.
+More specifically, given a set of alternatives and individuals voting by ranking the alternatives, the Kemeny rule provides a method for aggregating the resulting collection of rankings.
+This is done by introducing a distance measure over rankings (the Kendall tau distance \cite{kendall1938new}) and choosing the ranking which minimizes the sum of distances away from the other rankings in the collection as the aggregate ranking.